markbsigler/CodePipeline-MCP/PROMPT.md

   - API usage examples (curl, TypeScript/Node.js)
   - Security configuration
   - Docker deployment
+  - **How to Upgrade** section for dependencies and OpenAPI spec changes
+  - **Security Reporting** section with instructions for reporting vulnerabilities
+  - Example-driven documentation: every endpoint/tool must have at least one example request and response (curl and TypeScript/Node.js)
 - Include **Mermaid diagrams** for:
   - Bearer Token Authentication Flow
   - OpenAPI-to-MCP Tools Mapping